amitroy4556/SuperHeroHunter/README.md

       It is like a phone directory where we have to search a super hero and and each and every version of superhero is displayed.
 Here we can add any superhero which you like to your favourite list.
+Click on the link to see the web-app https://amitroy4556.github.io/SuperHeroHunter/